 There is an expiration date on each package, but for me, my vegetable kits lasted in the fridge for 2 whole weeks.
 I was really excited about this because I had fresh veggies for multiple meals without having to go to the grocery store or spend any time prepping them.

-I am truly obsessed with this easy Tempeh Teriyaki Stir Fry (d0n’t even ask me how many times we’ve made it over the last few weeks).
-Eating healthy homemade food doesn’t have to be a struggle, so I hope you love this quick and simple dinner as much as I do.
-I’m SO happy I discovered Taylor Farms Vegetable Kits so I can have an easy go-to dinner that can be on the table in 20 minutes or less!
+I am truly obsessed with this easy Tempeh Teriyaki Stir Fry.
+Eating healthy homemade food doesn't have to be a struggle, so I hope you love this quick and simple dinner as much as I do.
+Enjoy!

 - Slice the tempeh into 1" thick slices and mix together the stir-fry sauce ingredients in a small bowl.
 Add 1-2 Tbsp oil to a skillet or wok and turn on the heat.
 Once the oil is hot, add the tempeh slices in a single layer and cook for 2-3 minutes on each side until browned and crispy.

 - Once the tempeh is browned, pour in the tempeh stir fry sauce and mix to coat.
 Cook for about 1 minute until the sauce sticks to the tempeh.
 Remove the tempeh from the pan and set aside.

 - In a separate wok (or the same pan, but rinsed), add in 1 Tbsp of oil and turn on the heat.
 Once the oil is hot, add in the Taylor Farms stir fry veggies.
 Cook for 5-8 minutes until the veggies are crisp and cooked throughout.
 While the veggies are cooking, cut a slit in the noodle packet and microwave for 1 minute to soften the noodles.